A load bearing thermal insulation block which eliminates the cold bridge at the wall/floor junction.

 Marmox Thermoblock is a highly insulating, load-bearing building block that replaces the bottom course of blocks or bricks in a wall to eliminate or significantly reduce the thermal bridge at the wall floor junction.
 Our thermal bridging block is made of a strong and rigid epoxy-concrete frame that is integrated with our own fire-resistant XPS that gives the outstanding thermal insulation providing y values of between 0.03 to 0.07W/mK.

 Although Thermoblocks are lightweight they are extremely strong and stable having a mean compressive strength of 9.0N/mm2 so can be used in most walls.
 Additionally, because they are impermeable to water they can be used in damp conditions without any deterioration in their insulating properties.
-So, not only does Thermoblock reduce thermal bridging, but it also creates a moisture barrier.
+So, not only do Thermoblock thermal insulation products reduce thermal bridging, but they also create a moisture barrier.

 Guaranteed Compliance to Building Regulations

 All building regulations in the UK and Ireland now say: “The building fabric should be continuous over the whole building envelope and constructed so that there are no reasonably avoidable thermal bridges in the insulation layers caused by gaps in the various elements.”

 Marmox Thermoblock satisfies this requirement perfectly by connecting the wall insulation with the floor insulation.